 - Recovery of costs incurred by the LA where the school has failed to return information required by the LA on time, or where the information has to be corrected.
-This will be charged in accordance with the list of charges under service level agreements for ad hoc work, where these are applicable. - Recovery of penalties imposed on the LA by copyright or similar agencies as a result of a governing body failing in its responsibility for copyright or similar compliance. - Recovery of costs incurred by the LA, because the governing body did not abide by the scheme, resulting in additional work for schools finance team or internal audit beyond their regular programme of work. - Costs incurred by the LA as a result of withdrawal of delegation. - Recovery of unspent balances of allocations from centrally held budgets where actual expenditure did not meet the conditions of the grant aid or specific purposes for which the allocation was made, the value of that expenditure will be included in the unspent balance.
+This will be charged in accordance with the list of charges under service level agreements for ad hoc work, where these are applicable. - Recovery of penalties imposed on the LA by copyright or similar agencies as a result of a governing body failing in its responsibility for copyright or similar compliance. - Recovery of costs incurred by the LA, because the governing body did not abide by the scheme, resulting in additional work for school's finance team or internal audit beyond their regular programme of work. - Costs incurred by the LA as a result of withdrawal of delegation. - Recovery of unspent balances of allocations from centrally held budgets where actual expenditure did not meet the conditions of the grant aid or specific purposes for which the allocation was made, the value of that expenditure will be included in the unspent balance.
 In the case of grant-aided expenditure the recovery will include both the values of the grant aid and the LA's contribution unless the matched funding came from the school's delegated budget. - Recovery of interest claw-back due on budget shares. - Recovery of any compensation for costs incurred by the LA if a school fails to pay a debt and which subsequently falls upon the LA to pay.
-This will include interest payments as per the Late Payment of Commercial Debts Act 1998.
+This will include interest payments as per the Late Payment of Commercial Debts Act 1998. - Recovery of the cost of an undisputed invoice for energy where a school has entered into an agreement with the Secretary of State for the supply of energy and failed to pay such an invoice.

-SECTION 7: TAXATION
+Section 7: Taxation

-7.1 Value Added Tax (VAT)
+7.1 Value added tax (VAT)

-In order to be able to utilise the LA's ability to reclaim VAT on expenditure relating to non-business activity, schools will need to submit a monthly return to the schools finance team.
+In order to be able to utilise the LA's ability to reclaim VAT on expenditure relating to non-business activity, schools will need to submit a monthly return to the school's finance team.
 All amounts reclaimed will be passed back to the school.

 Schools must comply with tax legislation.
-Detailed guidance on VAT is published in the schools financial procedures manual.
+Detailed guidance on VAT is published in the SFPM.

-Schools may not deal directly with H.M.
-Revenue & Customs in respect of VAT except in the case of private funds or charity accounts that are registered for VAT purposes.
+Schools may not deal directly with HMRC in respect of VAT except in the case of private funds or charity accounts that are registered for VAT purposes.
 Neither does it include expenditure by the governors of a voluntary aided school when carrying out their statutory responsibilities to maintain the external fabric of their buildings Should there be any doubt as to the applicability of VAT on any payment or receipt, the head teacher should contact the schools finance team .

-Where H.M.
-Revenues & Customs discovers errors in the operation of the VAT system within maintained schools they will seek to recover the appropriate portion of the tax from Southwark.
-Any amounts paid to H.M.
-Revenues & Customs this way will be recovered from the school's delegated budget.
+Where HMRC discovers errors in the operation of the VAT system within maintained schools they will seek to recover the appropriate portion of the tax from the council.
+Any amounts paid to HMRC this way will be recovered from the school's delegated budget.

-7.2 Construction Industry Taxation Scheme (CITS)
+7.2 Construction industry taxation scheme (CITS)

-Payments to subcontractors employed by schools as contractors for work of a construction nature are subject to special verification and reporting and this is contained in a separate guidance note detailing these arrangements published in the schools financial procedures manual.
+Payments to subcontractors employed by schools as contractors for work of a construction nature are subject to special verification and reporting and this is contained in a separate guidance note detailing these arrangements published in the SFPM.
 Each school shall make returns in a prescribed format providing details of payments made under the construction industry tax declaration scheme.

-Where H.M.
-Revenue & Customs discovers errors in the operation of the CITS system within maintained schools they will seek to recover the appropriate portion of the tax from Southwark.
-Any amounts paid to H.M.
-Revenue & Customs in this way will be recovered from the schools budget share.
+Where HMRC discovers errors in the operation of the CITS system within maintained schools they will seek to recover the appropriate portion of the tax from the council.
+Any amounts paid to HMRC in this way will be recovered from the school's budget share.